On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift

 The paper is organized as follows.
 In Section \ref{section 12.20.1} we set up the problem and formulate our assumptions.
 In Section \ref{section 3.4.1} we prove the solvability of \eqref{6.15.2} and prove It\^o's formula for the solutions.
 This formula is the main tool to prove in Section \ref{section 3.4.2} the weak uniqueness of our solutions and the fact that they constitute a strong Markov process with strong Feller resolvent.
-In Section \ref{section 2.28.1} we prove a uniqueness result for strong solutions and prepare some estimates similar to the ones in \cite{1} paving the road to proving the existence of strong solutions.
+In Section \ref{section 2.28.1} we prove a uniqueness result for strong solutions and, in case of smooth $\sigma$ and $b$, prove a formula which allows us to state a conjecture about the existence of strong solutions with $D\sigma$ almost in VMO and $b$ in a Morrey class.
+Proving this conjecture is our next quite challenging project.
+We intend to use some ideas from \cite{Kr_21} and \cite{1}.
+However, as the authors of \cite{RZ_21} write ``It may be also possible to follow the same procedure as in \cite{Kr_21} to study the time-inhomogeneous case, but one encounters a lot of difficulties due to the fact that there is no good PDE theory for equations with such kind of first order terms so far.''
+Indeed, in the past a few attempts of the author to prove the conjecture failed.

 We conclude the introduction by some notation.
 We set

 If $\sigma =(\sigma^{ij...})$ by $|\sigma|^{2}$ we mean the sum of squares of all entries.

 For $p\in[1,\infty)$, and domain $\Gamma\subset \bR^{d}$ by $L_{p}(\Gamma)$ we mean the space of Borel (real-, vector-, matrix-valued...) functions on $\Gamma $ with finite norm given by